santiaday/EG-Rule-Manager-App/README.md

 ## Prerequisites

-##### This only applies if user does not have .jar file.
-Instructions on starting the .jar file will be provided below.
 ##### In order to run this application on your machine, you must have Java installed.

 ###How To Check If Java Is Installed